novillo-cs/apcsa_material/labs/03_triangle/additional_methods.md

  }
 ```

 - A point is equal to another one when the values x and y are close to each other.
-Use method isClose to determine if values are close.
+Use method closeEnough to determine if values are close.

  ```
 public boolean equals(Point other){